metoppv/improver/doc/source/metadata/Statistics.rst

 Context
 -------

-As IMPROVER both processes forecast data that has been statistically process end supports a range of statistical processing steps.
+IMPROVER both processes forecast data that has been statistically process and supports a range of statistical processing steps.
 As a result, it makes significant use of the `CF Metadata Conventions`_ cell methods.